KyleBryenton/Dalhousie-Beamer-Theme/README.md

 Also included is my personal colour-blind friendly swatches I use for my graphics.
 See: [`ColourBlindSwatches.txt`](https://github.com/KyleBryenton/Dalhousie-Beamer-Theme/blob/main/ColourBlindSwatches.txt)

+_I intend to clean up my Dalhousie Poster Template and add it here at a later date.
+If interested, please contact me for a pre-release version._

 ## Usage

 To use these templates, follow these steps: